Methods for fever reduction

 What do they mean?

-- In support of the optimal fever course, we accompany the phases of the natural fever flow the fever.
-This means alleviating symptoms that are difficult to bear (such as feeling unwell, headaches and muscle aches) without suppressing the beneficial side of the feverish condition.
-That is, we improve the patient's well-being without lowering their temperature.
-We can rely on the patient's wishes in this.
+- When we support the „optimal” fever course, we accompany the phases of rise and fall of a fever, but also alleviate symptoms that are difficult to bear (such as feeling uncomfortable, headaches and muscle aches) without suppressing the beneficial side of the feverish condition.
+That is, we work to improve the patient's general sense of well-being without lowering their temperature.
+We can rely on the patient's wishes to help guide this process.
 That’s what the FeverFriend and latest scientific research recommends.

-- Inhibition of the fever process is any "antipyretic method" that interrupts the natural, optimal course of the fever and returns (forces) the body back to baseline sooner than necessary.
+- Inhibition, or blockage, of the fever process is any "antipyretic method" that interrupts the natural, optimal course of the fever and returns (forces) the body back to baseline sooner than necessary.
 This is neither professional nor justified and is therefore not recommended.

-In order to be able to behave appropriately in all situations, it is important to know the typical stages of optimal natural fever.
-We have also written a chapter about this in detail.
+In order to be able to behave appropriately in all situations, it is important to know the typical stages of a natural fever curve.
+We have also written a chapter that gives more detail.

-1) The ascent phase usually begins in the afternoon and rises to the target temperature.
-The capillaries in the skin close, the child's limbs become cold, and his/her face becomes pale.
-At this time, children shudder, shake with cold, shiver, become languid and despondent, develop headaches and feel unwell.
+1) The ascending (rising) phase of a fever usually begins in the afternoon and increases the body’s warmth to until it gets to a target temperature.
+During this phase, the capillaries in the skin clamp down, a child's limbs become cold, and his/her face becomes pale.
+During this time, children often shudder, shake with cold, shiver, feel fatigued and despondent, develop headaches and generally feel unwell.

-If febrile seizures occur, they usually do so in this period.
+If febrile seizures occur, they usually do so during this period

-Therefore, in this case, we do not cool but warm the child: we give heat so that the body can reach the desired target temperature by itself with less effort.
-Assisting this endeavour significantly improves well-being, eliminates shuddering, reduces headaches, and reduces the incidence of febrile seizures (132).
+Therefore, to help prevent this, we do not cool but warm the child: we give heat so that the body can reach the desired target temperature by itself with less effort.
+Assisting this warming process significantly improves well-being, eliminates shivering, reduces headaches, and reduces the incidence of febrile seizures (132).